Getting Started with Number Verification API

 • scope (required): must be set to openid dpv:FraudPreventionAndDetection#number-verification-verify-read

 • redirect_uri (required): The URI to redirect to after the user grants or denies permission.
-This URI must have been entered in the Redirect URI field of your Vonage application configuration (see Create New Application section).
+This URI must have been entered in the Redirect URI field of your Vonage application configuration (see Create New Application section above).
 The value of redirect_uri must match exactly with the value introduced in the application configuration, including upper or lower case, slashes and such.

 • login_hint (required): This field must be set to the phone number you wish to check, and it must include the international prefix.